JustinVerstijnen/JVMemesSWA/README.md

 ## About

 **JVMemesSWA** is a simple meme gallery project built by [Justin Verstijnen](https://github.com/JustinVerstijnen).
 It provides a clean, modern and responsive meme gallery with a minimal design, inspired by app-launcher aesthetics.
-The project is fully static and can be easily hosted on any web server or GitHub Pages.
+The project is fully static and can be easily hosted on Azure Static Web Apps, a custom web server or GitHub Pages.

 This project was mainly built for fun, learning, and personal meme organization.
+Also to share with friends.

 ## Features